garrytrinder/garrytrinder.github.io/_drafts/avoid-app-studio-save-data-errors.md

 # Avoid App Studio save Data Errors

-Power Apps that use the SaveData formula will through errors when editing in App Studio as it can only be used when running on a mobile device.
+Power Apps that use the SaveData formula will throw errors when editing in App Studio as it can only be used when running on a mobile device.

 We can suppress these errors by stopping SaveData from being run by using a global variable and wrapping the SaveData formulas in an if statement.